 Numerous individuals wrote to Alabama Governor Benjamin Miller about the Scottsboro cases between 1931 and 1933, most of them asking for freedom or mercy for the young men, some urging their speedy execution.
 During this time, one of the two complainants, Ruby Bates, recanted her earlier testimony.
 Still, a second round of trials held in in Decatur, Alabama, led to a second guilty verdict from the all-white jury, which was set aside by Judge James Edwin Horton based on the evidence presented.
 The cases again went back to the U.S. Supreme Court.
 In 1937, the State of Alabama dropped the rape charges against five of the defendants, Ozie Powell, Willie Roberson, Olen Montgomery, Eugene Williams, and Roy Wright.
 Four men were released, but Powell pled guilty to assaulting a deputy sheriff and was sentenced to twenty years in prison.
 He and the other defendants remained in prison for much of their lives.
 Only Clarence Norris received a pardon during his lifetime, in 1976 from Governor George Wallace.

 This digital exhibit, “To See Justice Done,” grew out of a multi-year collaboration between the Scottsboro Boys Museum and Cultural Center and the University of Alabama, which had provided research support to the Museum’s efforts.
 In 2013, Alabama legislators passed two bills acknowledging that the men were “victims of a gross injustice.”
 One, a resolution, exonerated the nine defendants; and the other created a law making it possible to grant posthumous pardons to certain wrongfully convicted felons, including the Scottsboro defendants The Alabama Board of Pardons and Paroles granted “full and unconditional pardons” to the three defendants with standing convictions—Charles Weems, Haywood Patterson, and Andy Wright—in November 2013.
+Link to petition.

 Even more than eight decades since March 1931, young African American men continue to be disproportionately affected by the criminal justice system, and men and women of color across the country unfairly treated.
 Despite the civil rights revolution, disparities in sentencing in American criminal courts have increased.
 Black Americans in the 1930s were three times as likely as whites to face jail or prison; by the 1990s, the incarceration rate had more than doubled, making African Americans seven times as likely as whites to do jail time.